-A lot of expats in China prefer to share the adventure in China with their friends back home.
+A lot of expats prefer to share the adventure in China with their friends back home.
 Legends say starting a WordPress blog in China can be painstaking.
 That’s bullshit.
 All you need is a VPN service to get started.

 Why A Self-hosted WordPress Blog in China?